 Sadly, there are many vested interests in this argument so there's study after studly coming out providing different conclusions depending on the source of the funding for the study.

-Our view - "If in doubt, leave it out"
+My view - "If in doubt, leave it out"

 Bacon is kept refrigerated these days and that's a proven inhibitor to the growth of bacteria.
 Bacon is then cooked, another tried and tested way of making food safe to eat.
 So if we take this to it's logical conclusion, the only reason we would be adding nitrite would be for colour and we don't think that a good enough reason to risk our health.